About the book club

 We will break out into affinity groups if there is interest in that and if there are enough participants.

-We welcome you whenever we start a new book (which is about every other month).
+We welcome anyone in IGHS and DEB whenever we start a new book (which is about every other month).

 - How to Be and Antiracist by Ibram X. Kendi